Sarah Martin

 Professional Biography

-She has successfully led enterprise-level communication initiatives for the Defense Contract Audit Agency, directed award-winning professional communication programs at R1 institutions, and contributed to critical research and writing projects with the Center for Defense Management Research and the Office of the Director of National Intelligence.
+Her applied experience grounds her scholarship in real institutional complexity.
+She has led enterprise-level communication initiatives for the Defense Contract Audit Agency, contributed to research and writing projects with the Center for Defense Management Research and the Office of the Director of National Intelligence, and directed award-winning professional communication programs at R1 institutions.
+She launched her career in Fortune 500 sales and marketing with Coca-Cola Bottling Company Consolidated and Altria, Inc., bringing a business leadership perspective that informs both her research and her teaching.

 Dr. Martin holds a Ph.D. in Technical Communication & Rhetoric from Texas Tech University, an M.B.A. from the Naval Postgraduate School, and a B.A. from the University of Virginia.